thbeucher/thbeucher.github.io/snn.md

 <img src="https://latex.codecogs.com/svg.image?\Delta w_{ij} = \begin{cases} b^-w_{ij}(1 - w_{ij}) & \text{if $t_j - t_i <= 0$}\\ b^+w_{ij}(1 - w_{ij}) & \text{if $t_j - t_i > 0$ or neuron j never fires}\\ \end{cases}" />

+So if the network make a correct prediction (ie one of the assigned neuron of the correct label have the maximum potential) we reinforce the synapses that are connected to a stimulus and depress others.
+If it make a wrong prediction, as we have inversed the learning rate signs, we depress synapses that increase the potential and reinforce others.
+In words, the anti-stdp rule (punishment) "tell" the network "do not react to thos stimulus but look at others".

 ## Hyperparameters

 STDP parameters :